seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 And finding him, the searchers of the town,
 Suspecting that we both were in a house
 Where the infectious pestilence did reign,
-Seal’d up the doors, and would not let us forth;
+Seal'd up the doors, and would not let us forth;
-So that my speed to Mantua there was stay’d.
+So that my speed to Mantua there was stay'd.

 **FRIAR LAURENCE**
 Who bare my letter, then, to Romeo?

 **FRIAR JOHN**
-I could not send it,–here it is again,–
+I could not send it,--here it is again,--
 Nor get a messenger to bring it thee,
 So fearful were they of infection.